About Vortica Disc Golf

-Vortica has close ties with New Zealand’s only golf disc manufacturer RPM, and are the South Island agents for all RPM Discs, and RPM Helix baskets.
+Vortica has close ties with New Zealand’s only golf disc manufacturer RPM, and are the South Island Master Agents for RPM Discs, and RPM Helix baskets.
 Simon Feasey is one of our favourite people, and we love his products, having had a powerful influence on the appearance of modern RPM golf discs.

 The following year, James, Chris, Andy Cooper and Dave Laurent installed New Zealand’s first official disc golf course, in Queenstown Gardens.
 Chris’s course tour video is available here:

-In 1994 Chris introduced his new British buddy Martin Galley to disc golf in Queenstown, and a life-long friendship began.
+In 1994 Chris introduced his new British best friend Martin Galley to disc golf in Queenstown, and a life-long friendship began.